ctphoenix/Python-Course-Material/chapter9.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:5caa334a5f
 ## Exercise 6

 It appears that the variables `budget`, `popularity`, `vote_count`, and `revenue` are all right-skewed.
 In this exercise, we will transform these variables to eliminate this skewness.
 Specifically, we will use the `np.log10()` method.
-Because some of these variable values are exactly 0, we will add a small value to each value to ensure it is defined.
+Because some of these variable values are exactly 0, we will add a small positive value to each to ensure it is defined.
 (Note that for any base, log(0) is negative infinity!)

 *** =instructions
 - For each above-mentioned variable in `df`, transform value `x` into `np.log10(1+x)`.

 *** =hint
-- You can use the `apply()` function on a `df.Series` object. `apply()` takes a single function as its argument, and returns the `df.Series` with that function applied to each element.
+- You can use the `apply()` method on a `df.Series` object. `apply()` takes a single function as its argument, and returns the `df.Series` with that function applied to each element.
 - Anonymous functions can be specified using `lambda`.

 *** =pre_exercise_code